LotteMakesStuff/LMS.Version/README.md

 ![Creating a new Version Asset via the project settings screen](/Docs/ProjectSettingsCreate.png)

 Both methods of creating the asset will try and set the initial version number to whatever the value of the version field in Player Settings.

+## What if i dont want to install it via a Git URL, for REASONS?
+Ahhh heck.
+Its also avaible via [OpenUPM](https://openupm.com/packages/com.lms.version/).

 ## How does it work?
 At its core, this package implements a Unity build preprocessor, a script that is executed before Unity builds your game.
 Every time you build your  game, this script opens the version asset and does the following modifications